View Reid Cameron's Obituary on GJSentinel.com and share memories

 When WWII broke out, he enlisted, but had to wait eight months for a pair of boots his size (17) before being sent to Los Alamos, New Mexico, to work on the Manhattan Project.
 There he met Helen, also in the army working on the Project, and they secretly married a few months later.
 No one knew of that marriage until they spilled the beans to us just a few years ago.
 Their second "official" wedding took place months later on August 17, 1946.
 They were married just short of 70 years.

-Following retirement, Dad and Mom moved to Colorado to be near their children, Mercedes and Rid.
+Following retirement, Dad and Mom and moved to Colorado be near their children, Mercedes and Reid.
 Their home at the base of the Monument became the Shangri-La to which family and friends would visit for the next 30 years, drawn by his love of parties and people.

-His memorial service will be April 13, 4:00 p.m. at Okagawa Farms, 281 29 Road.
+His memorial service will be April 13 at 4:00 p.m., at Okagawa Farms, 281 29 Road.
 For further information email: [email protected]

 We toast him and know he's toasting us. !Salud, Papa'!